 The Board of Trustees consists of a mixture of permanent (“Lay”) trustees and ex officio trustees (one nominated by the President of the Law Society of Scotland and one by the Dean of the Faculty of Advocates).
 There must be not less than 3 and no more than 6 trustees.
 There are currently 3 lay trustees and 2 ex officio trustees.
 Ex officio trustee appointments are for renewable terms of 3 years.

 To assist the Trustees in carrying out the objects of the Foundation, a Legal Education Advisory Committee (“LEAC”) has been established.
 The Committee provides grading of, and comments on the merits of, each application.
-The LEAC is currently chaired by Prof. Alan Page, Dean of the School of Law, University of Dundee, and comprises a representative of the Faculty of Advocates, representatives (2) of the Scottish University Law Faculties, representatives (2) of the Law Society of Scotland and a representative of young Scottish lawyers.
+The LEAC is currently chaired by Christopher W Nicholson, Scottish Government Legal Directorate, and includes a representative of the Faculty of Advocates, a representative of the Scottish University Law Faculties, a representative of the Law Society of Scotland, and a representative of young Scottish lawyers.
 LEAC member appointments are made by the Trustees and are also for renewable terms of 3 years.

 Through the Jean Clark lectures and its other work, the Clark Foundation strives to support the development of Scots Law in ways which are a fitting memorial to a modest but remarkable benefactor.